deduke-men-a-selanna/angel/German-Citizenship.md

 German citizenship
 -

 This document explains the procedure of getting German citizenship by marriage.
 Getting German citizenship by marriage is a special case of getting German citizenship by naturalization.

-The following statements are mostly quotations or translated quotations from the sources.
+The following statements are mostly quotations or translated quotations from the sources (sometimes slightly altered). **Translated quotations are in italics**.

+What documents are required for naturalization after marriage?
+-

+*In addition to a valid identity document including a photo, proof of current citizenship and a legal marriage certificate are required for naturalization in Germany.
+In addition, proof of income, assets and health and old-age insurance must be submitted.*

 Requirements for getting German citizenship by marriage -